-Always read and observe the warnings before completing any work in the engine compartment " page 120.

-• Accidents can be caused if the road in front of the vehicle is not sufficiently illuminated and the vehicle cannot or can only be seen with difficulty by other road users.
+- Always read and observe the warnings before completing any work in the engine compartment " page 96. - Accidents can be caused if the road in front of the vehicle is not sufficiently illuminated and the vehicle cannot or can only be seen with difficulty by other road users.

-• Bulbs H4, HB4 and H7 are pressurised and may burst when changed - There is a risk of injury!
+• Bulbs H4 and H7 are pressurised and may burst when changed - risk of injury!
 We therefore recommended wearing gloves and safety glasses when changing a bulb.